RonenHot/Memory-game/README.md

 # Memory-game
-Homework as part of a .Net Framework course, window application technology using delegates.
+Homework as part of a .Net Framework course, windows application technology using delegates.
 The player can choose to play versus the computer, or with another friend.
+The computer was implemented via AI.
+The exercise in the beginning was created for console application, and later was evolved for windows application.
 A pair of pictures in each game, drawn from a site that contains pictures.
-The computer was implemented via AI.